docsdevbr/symfony-doc-pt-br/contributing/documentation/format.rst

 ====================

-The Symfony documentation uses `reStructuredText`_ as its markup language and `Sphinx`_ for generating the documentation in the formats read by the end users, such as HTML and PDF.
+The Symfony documentation uses `reStructuredText`_ as its markup language and a custom tool called `Docs Builder`_ for generating the documentation pages.

 reStructuredText
 ----------------

 reStructuredText is a plain text markup syntax similar to Markdown, but much stricter with its syntax.
-If you are new to reStructuredText, take some time to familiarize with this format by reading the existing `Symfony documentation`_ source code.
+If you are new to reStructuredText, check out the `reStructuredText Primer`_ tutorial and the `reStructuredText Reference`_.

-If you want to learn more about this format, check out the `reStructuredText Primer`_ tutorial and the `reStructuredText Reference`_.
+You can also take some time to familiarize with this format by reading the existing `Symfony documentation`_ source.

 .. warning::